Breast cancer diagnosis and staging

 In the TNM staging system, cancers are classified based on their T, N, and M stages:

-- T stands for the size of the tumor and how far it has spread within the breast and to nearby organs.
+- T indicates the size of the tumor and how far it has spread within the breast and to nearby areas.

-- M stands for metastasis, or how much it has spread to distant organs.
+- M defines metastasis, or how much it has spread to distant organs.

 This stage marks the first identification of invasive breast cancer.
-At this point, the tumor measures no more than 2 centimeters in diameter (or about 3/4 inch) and there are no lymph nodes involved; the cancer is completely inside the breast.
+At this point, the tumor measures no more than 2 centimeters in diameter (or about 3/4 inch).
+These breast cancers are subdivided into two categories (1A and 1B) based on a number of criteria.

 This stage describes invasive breast cancers in which one of the following is true: